kobolabs/epub-spec/README.md

 ### MathML is Supported on iOS, elnk, and Desktop platforms

 Please note that [MathML](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-mathml) is not presently supported on the Kobo Android platform.
 At present content creators are encouraged to either include a note to indicate that the content is not optimized for Android and devices, or else uses (rather than MathML) for the mathematical content.
-The website https://www.mathmlcloud.org/ is recommended for converting MathML into various outputs for inclusing in your ePubs.
+The website https://www.mathmlcloud.org/ is recommended for converting MathML into various outputs for including in your ePubs.

 ### Fallback Statements